Posted September 7, 2007 by John Spence

 - In sales, even before they buy the product – they have to buy YOU first!
-This does NOT mean you should try to be a slick schmoozer – this is what crappy sales people do – they rely on building a “relationship” to close deals.
+This does NOT mean you should try to be a slick schmoozer – this is what crappy salespeople do – they rely on building a “relationship” to close deals.
 People do NOT buy from you just because they “like” you.
-They buy from you because they TRUST and RESPECT you and believe that your products and services will deliver the promises you make and give them the results they desire (financial return, fun, esteem, security, profit, sex appeal, market share, safety, piece of mind… whatever problem that are trying to solve by buying from you).
+They buy from you because they TRUST and RESPECT you and believe that your products and services will deliver the promises you make and give them the results they desire (financial return, fun, esteem, security, profit, sex appeal, market share, safety, peace of mind… whatever problem that is trying to solve by buying from you).

 - The goal is to become a: TRUSTED ADVISOR